-S1 Table
+S1 Table A

 Water quality data from four lakes in the Soldotna Creek drainage on Alaska’s Kenai Peninsula used in the Northern pike caged and carcass experiments.
 All data were sampled in 2013 and collected from the middle of each lake near its deepest location at 1-m increments throughout the water column, beginning with the surface.
 We report water temperature (Temp, ° C), specific conductance (SpC, mS/cm), dissolved oxygen (DO, mg/L) and pH as averages (±SD) and water depth (Depth, m) and Secchi disk depth (Secchi, m) as integrated measurements.
 Secchi disk depths were not available (n/a) for all sampling dates.